The Reason You’re Afraid of Clowns, According to Psychologists

 This is an actual text message I received from a friend last week: "What if I get attacked by a clown on my walk home from the subway?"

-My friend, like many people, has succumbed to the clown hysteria that’s been taking the media by storm for the past two months.
-It started in South Carolina, reports Time, when clown-like figures were found attempting to lure kids into the woods.
+My friend, like many people, has succumbed to the clown hysteria that’s been taking the media by storm.
+The new version of the Stephen King classic It is hitting the theaters, filling our televisions and news feeds with terrifying commercials.
+And who could forget last year in South Carolina, when clown-like figures were found attempting to lure kids into the woods.
 Threatening clowns have since been spotted in dozens of communities across the United States—oftentimes threatening children and wielding knives—and these incidents have spurred copycats worldwide.

 Bozo-based hysteria may be at an all-time high, but clowns have been creeping people out for many years.
 We spoke with two psychologists who—get this—have specifically studied the fear of clowns.